2018–2019 United States federal government shutdown: Economic impact

 A January 28, 2019 Congressional Budget Office report estimated that the 35-day partial government shutdown cost the American economy at least $11 billion, including $3 billion in permanent losses; the CBO estimate excluded indirect costs that were difficult to quantify.
-The furloughing of 145,000 federal workers and 112,500 federal contractors in the Washington Metropolitan Area cost the regional economy $119 million each day, or 7.3% of the region's total output.
+The furloughing of 145,000 federal workers and 112,500 federal contractors in the Washington, D.C. metropolitan area cost the regional economy $119 million each day, or 7.3% of the region's total output.
 That reduced GDP by over $2.8 billion in the Washington DC area alone.
-The shutdown also had a noticeable impact on hunger in the national capital region: food pantries in Washington DC and Northern Virginia reported an increase of around 10% in the number of people coming to pick up groceries, with most of that increase coming from federal workers and contractors.
+The shutdown also had a noticeable impact on hunger in the national capital region: food pantries in Washington, D.C. and Northern Virginia reported an increase of around 10% in the number of people coming to pick up groceries, with most of that increase coming from federal workers and contractors.

 Fitch Ratings warned that an extended shutdown might lead to a downgrade in the U.S.'s Triple-A credit rating if lawmakers were unable to pass a budget or manage the debt ceiling.
 That in turn would make borrowing more costly for companies and American households, because it is the benchmark for many other lines of credit.
-The only time the U.S. credit rating has been downgraded by S&P was during the United States debt-ceiling crisis of 2011.
+The only time the U.S. credit rating has been downgraded by S&P was during the 2011 debt ceiling crisis.

 Some economists believed that an extended shutdown would weaken consumer confidence and heighten the risk of pushing the U.S. economy into a recession.
-Between 800,000 federal government employees and some 4 million federal contractors, the shutdown directly affected nearly 3% of the labor force of the United States; in a typical recession, unemployment increases 2–4%.
+Between 800,000 federal government employees and some 4 million federal contractors, the shutdown directly affected nearly 3% of the U.S. labor force; in a typical recession, unemployment increases 2–4%.
 The reduction in spending by those households combined with the reduction of government services could have macroeconomic results similar to a typical recession.
 The shutdown had an adverse effect on the budgets of state and local governments, as states covered some federal services (particularly the most vulnerable) during the shutdown.

 By mid-January 2019, the White House Council of Economic Advisors estimated that each week of the shutdown reduced GDP growth by 0.1 percentage points, the equivalent of 1.2 points per quarter.
 CEA chairman Kevin Hassett later acknowledged that GDP growth could decline to zero in the first quarter of 2019 if the shutdown lasted the entire quarter.